DuneRaccoon/py-iconic-api/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Contributing